emelinghazarian/ViTMAE-Medical-Image-Reconstruction/README.md

 4. **Performance Evaluation**: Evaluates the reconstruction capabilities of both the pre-trained and fine-tuned ViTMAE models on test images with 75% masking.

 ## Dataset
-The **ROCOv2** dataset is used for training and testing purposes.
-The dataset consists of medical images in two parts: Train and Test.
+The **ROCOv2** dataset is a multimedia dataset consisting of radiology images and related medical concepts and titles extracted from the open access subset of PubMed.
+Concepts for clinical diagnosis, anatomy (X-ray) and direction (X-ray) manually compiled and also it has been evaluated by a radiologist.
 - **ROCOv2 Dataset**: [https://example.com/roco-dataset](https://zenodo.org/records/10821435)

 ## Pre-Trained Model